unfoldingWord/wordMAP/README.md

     };
   });
 });

 // add filtered frequency sums and ratios Object.keys(primaryIndex).forEach(primaryNgram => {
-  primaryIndex[primaryNgram][secondaryNgram].filteredFrequency = objectSumByAttribute(primaryIndex[primaryNgram], 'frequency');
+  // frequency of this n-gram combination in the filtered corpus (this is the same value as the frequency below) primaryIndex[primaryNgram][secondaryNgram].filteredFrequency = objectSumByAttribute(primaryIndex[primaryNgram], 'frequency');
   primaryIndex[primaryNgram][secondaryNgram].filteredFrequencyRatio = this.frequency / this.filteredFrequency;
 });
 Object.keys(secondaryIndex).forEach(secondaryNgram => {
-  secondaryIndex[secondaryNgram][primaryNgram].filteredFrequency = objectSumByAttribute(secondaryIndex[secondaryNgram], 'frequency');
+  // frequency of this n-gram combination in the filtered corpus (this is the same value as the frequency above) secondaryIndex[secondaryNgram][primaryNgram].filteredFrequency = objectSumByAttribute(secondaryIndex[secondaryNgram], 'frequency');
   secondaryIndex[primaryNgram][secondaryNgram].filteredFrequencyRatio = this.frequency / this.filteredFrequency;
 });
 ```

 ## Phrase Plausibility

 N-grams are essentially dumb phrases as it combines any contiguous tokens.
 A major problem is identifying if an n-gram is actually a phrase.
-Checking to see how common an n-gram is used over the corpus helps determine how likely it is a phrase.
+Checking to see how common an n-gram is used over the corpus helps determine
+how likely it is a phrase.

 Plausibility is determined by first assuming unigrams are a phrase.
 Larger n-grams use the calculated commonality.